flare-foundation/fasset-indexer/README.md

 1. **FAsset Indexer XRP**: scrapes the Ripple chain (testnet or mainnet) for transactions relating to the FAsset system.
 1. **FAsset Indexer Api**: nestjs based API to query the indexed data.

-Initialize the project by running `yarn install`.
+If running outside docker, initialize the project by running `yarn install`.

 ## FAsset Indexer Core